 We provide our customers with solutions to replace non-renewable materials with renewable alternatives.
 An increasing consumer demand for sustainability is encouraging companies and brand owners to provide renewable solutions that meet everyday needs.

 Customer needs play an important role when we develop products, services, and processes.
 We identify these needs by exchanging expertise with our customers on various sustainability topics.

 In 2019, our we continued to advance the circular economy and innovate new renewable solutions.
 For more details, see our Sustainability report 2019.

-By the end of 2018, 25 (26 in 2017) of Stora Enso’s mills were registered and active in the Supplier Ethical Data Exchange (Sedex).
-Sedex gives us a platform to share information with customers on our compliance with the Ethical Trading Initiative’s base code and other key sustainability topics throughout the supply chain.
+By the end of 2019, 25 of Stora Enso’s mills were registered and active in the Supplier Ethical Data Exchange (Sedex).
+Sedex is a platform where we can share sustainability information with multiple customers in an agreed format and level of detail.

 Stora Enso is also a member of the ethical supplier rating system Ecovadis.
-In 2018, we obtained a score of 82/100, a two-point improvement to our 2017 score, and were included in the top 1% performers, achieving the highest recognition level, Gold.
+Since 2017, we have been included in the top 1% of industry supplier performers in sustainability.